-The wood on the guitar still thinks it is a tree, so you must treat it with respect.
-Proper maintenance on your guitar prevents it from cracking and helps to preserve its amazing sound and value.
+The wood on the guitar still thinks it is a tree, so you must treat it respectfully.
+Proper maintenance on your guitar prevents it from cracking and helps to preserve its fantastic sound and value.

-In this post, I will be guiding you how to:
+In this post, I will be guiding you on how to:

 - Clean your guitar properly

 - Do the little things to ensure its longevity

 For many of us, the acoustic guitar is an investment.
 The cost of a new guitar varies between 100 EUR and 7000 EUR, so looking after your guitar should be a no-brainer.
 The most important piece of advice is to always clean.

 Wash your hands before playing your guitar.
 You would not grab your 1500 EUR MacBook with filthy hands, would you?
 Also, make sure that you let your hands dry correctly so that the guitar will not be exposed to water.

 You are cleaning your guitar after a session is a great way to maintain its good condition.
 Every time you are playing, dust and sweat will transfer from your fingertips, especially to the fretboard.
 As the sweat evaporates, it dehydrates the wood, and in the long run, it may cause some nasty cracks.
 The key is to clean your guitar frequently.